francoispradeau/data-engineer-project/MovieIngest/README.md

 Further API would be defined similarly for the other requirements (the deliverables specifically says to not define all routes...)

 This microservice can be deployed on an infrastructure within AWS - Kubernetes or Mesos are options, or possibly just an EC2 instance behind a load balancer (AWS ELB & ASG - Auto-scaling group).
+Regardless of the final deployment strategy, we need redundant server instances to be able to handle a particular node failure.
 The advantages of using an infrastructure is to be able to put authentication as a separate layer rather than within the service itself.
-Most of the authentication can also reside in AWS (Cognito/IAM).
+Most of the authentication can otherwise reside in AWS (Cognito/IAM).
-Auto-scaling is also a concept that can be implemented easily within an infrastructure by monitoring key metrics from the service (latency, 400s/500s, memory usage, etc...)
+Auto-scaling is also a concept that can be implemented easily within an infrastructure by monitoring key metrics from the service (latency, 400s/500s, memory usage, etc...).
+They typically also provide built-in redundancy.